timeplus-io/docs/docs/remote-udf.md

 ## Register the UDF via SQL

 You can also create the UDF in Timeplus Proton or Timeplus Enterprise via SQL.
+[The detailed SQL reference](/sql-create-remote-function).

 ```sql
 CREATE REMOTE FUNCTION udf_name(ip string) RETURNS string